strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 ## Implementation

-Controllers can be [generated or added manually](#adding-a-new-controller), and the [core controllers examples](#extending-core-controllers) can help you get started creating custom ones.
+Controllers can be [generated or added manually](#adding-a-new-controller).
+Strapi provides a `createCoreController` factory that automatically generates internal controllers and allows building custom ones or extend/replace the generated controllers.

 ### Adding a new controller